tensorflow/tfjs-website/source/tutorials/core-concepts.md

 ### tf.tidy()

 Using `dispose()` can be cumbersome when doing a lot of tensor operations.
-We provide another function `tf.tidy()` that plays similar role to regular scopes in JavaScript, but for GPU backed tensors.
+TensorFlow.js provides another function, `tf.tidy()`, that plays a similar role to regular scopes in JavaScript, but for GPU backed tensors.

 `tf.tidy()` executes a function and disposes any intermediate tensors created.
 It does not dispose the return value of the inner function.